Guide to Paris and Ile-de-France

 Economic Information about Paris - Île-de-France

-- Economy: Services approx 85% (finance, tourism, technology and innovation, fashion), Industry approx 10% (manufacturing, aerospace and defense) and agriculture with approx 5% (cereal crops, livestock farming, cheese and vineyards)
+• Economy: Services approx 85% (finance, tourism, technology and innovation, fashion), Industry approx 10% (manufacturing, aerospace and defence) and agriculture with approx 5% (cereal crops, livestock farming, cheese and vineyards)

-- Regional Specialities: Paris - Île-de-France is famous for its gastronomy, it's many cafés, including dishes like escargots, coq au vin, and its diverse range of restaurants and foods from all over the world.
+• Regional Specialities: Paris - Île-de-France is renowned for its gastronomy, numerous cafés, and a diverse range of dishes, including escargots, coq au vin, and international cuisine from around the world.
 The region is also known for its pastries, including croissants, macarons, and éclairs

-The value of real estate in Ile de France keeps increasing, you must be sharp as properties sell fast and competition is fierce.
-If you are looking to buy or invest in (or near) Paris, then share your plans with us, learn about mortgages and about our bespoke à la Carte service dedicated to busy professionals and investors.
+The value of real estate in Île-de-France continues to increase; you must be sharp, as properties sell quickly and competition is fierce.
+If you are looking to buy or invest in (or near) Paris, please share your plans with us.
+We can help you learn about mortgages and our bespoke à la Carte service, dedicated to busy professionals and investors.

 Real Estate Prices and Trends in Paris